AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

 \subsection{Ablation study}

-All ablations are performed on CIFAR-100 using R-18 as stage 1 encoder $E$ with feature tensor $\vA$ being $512 \times 4 \times 4$ and latent vector $z \in \real^{512}$.
-We study the effect of mixing different layers ($x$, $\vA$ or $z$), aligning $\vA$ or not before mixing, the resolution used when aligning, as well as the autoencoder architecture.
-The latter includes a \emph{vanilla autoencoder} (AlignMix/AE), a \emph{variational autoencoder}~\cite{kingma2013auto} (AlignMix/VAE) and \emph{no decoder} (AlignMix/--).
+All ablations are performed on CIFAR-100 using R-18 as encoder $F$ with feature tensor $\vA$ being $512 \times 4 \times 4$.
+We study the effect of mixing at different layers ($x$, $\vA$), by aligning $\vA$ or not before mixing, as well as using a decoder $D$ in an different autoencoder architectures.
 We report top-1 accuracy (\%).
-All results are shown in \autoref{tab:ablation}.
+All results are in \autoref{tab:ablation}.
+The ablation showing the effect of the number of iterations in Sinkhorn-Knopp algorithm is summarized in the supplementary material.

 \paragraph{Layers}